The future of fast databases: Lessons from a decade of QuestDB

 To stay relevant in this evolving landscape, fast databases should contain the following:

-2. Open formats: Data should be stored in formats like Apache Parquet to allow direct access without always relying on the database engine.
+Data should be stored in formats like Apache Parquet to allow direct access without always relying on the database engine.
+The feature rollout within QuestDB is already underway.

 QuestDB’s next steps